-Deployment of the Judiciary Integrated Financial

-Management System (JIFMS) has been completed, and it is now in use throughout the Judiciary supporting the core accounting and procurement functions.
-In May 2020, debt management functions in JIFMS will also be fully deployed nationwide.
+Deployment of the Judiciary Integrated Financial Management System (JIFMS) and the Civil/Criminal Accounting Module (CCAM) have been completed and are now in use throughout the Judiciary supporting the core accounting, procurement, and debt management functions.
 JIFMS provides enhanced interfaces with external systems, improved data sharing capabilities, improved internal controls, and standardized business practices.

-The AO is now positioned to upgrade the JIFMS product to the latest version.
+The AO has started planning efforts to upgrade the JIFMS product to the latest version.
 This upgrade will provide enhanced functionality, support for the latest infrastructure, and position the AO to deploy several government-wide solutions such as the Invoice Processing Platform (IPP)2 and G-Invoicing3 in the future.
 It will also resolve several known software defects.
 Once the upgrade is completed, a routine and predictable upgrade cycle will be established, allowing the Judiciary to take advantage of an up-to-date and supportable financial management solution into the future.